Zoning & Frequently Asked Questions

 Short Term Rentals are permitted in the following districts: AG Agricultural, CR Conservation & Recreation, B1 Business, B2 Waterfront Business, B3 Gateway Business, B4 Historic Business, and BC Business Central Districts.
 If you have any questions on your property’s zoning district, please consult the Zoning Map or contact the Village.

 The Village of Mackinaw City implores potential purchasers to adequately research properties before purchasing.
+Potential purchasers are encouraged to contact the Zoning Administrator before making any purchase for this use.
 The Village has a fiduciary responsibility to enforce density and use standards set by its policy makers.

 Sheds of all sizes require an approved zoning permit application.
 A plot plan detailing your property, setbacks, and existing structures must accompany the application.
 For information regarding the permitted height, square footage, and number of sheds, please consult the district regulations in the Zoning Ordinance.